vikchupak/Docker/README.md

 https://learn.microsoft.com/en-us/windows/wsl/setup/environment \
 https://docs.docker.com/engine/install/ubuntu/

-Also, it is important to install node.js inside wsl2\
+Also, it is important to install node.js inside wsl2.
+Otherwise, we will try to run node.js project from windows wchich will result in errors.\
 https://stackoverflow.com/questions/74000168/running-a-express-server-from-wsl-unc-paths-are-not-supported

 __docker/docker-compose versions__\